 y is the geodesic distance in latitude between UE's current location and geographical coordinates (0, 0) according to WGS84 model [58] and it is expressed in meters.

+NOTE: How the calculated zone_id is used is specified in TS 38.321 [3].

 5.8.12 DFN derivation from GNSS

-When the UE selects GNSS as the synchronization reference source, the DFN used for NR sidelink communication is derived from the current UTC time, by the following formulae:
+When the UE selects GNSS as the synchronization reference source, the DFN, the subframe number within a frame and slot number within a frame used for NR sidelink communication are derived from the current UTC time, by the following formulae:

 DFN= Floor (0.1*(Tcurrent –Tref–offsetDFN)) mod 1024